vanhoangkha/Networking-fundamentals/Day28_OSPF_Part2.md

 BECOMING OSPF NEIGHBORS

 - Making sure that ROUTERS successfully become OSPF NEIGHBORS is the MAIN task in configuring and Khắc phục sự cố OSPF.
-- Once ROUTERS become NEIGHBORS, they AUTOMATICALLY do the work of sharing Mạng information, calculating routes, etc.
+- Once ROUTERS become NEIGHBORS, they AUTOMATICALLY do the work of sharing Network information, calculating routes, etc.
-- When OSPF is activated on an Giao diện, the Router starts sending OSPF **“hello”** messages out of the Giao diện at regular intervals (determined by the **“hello timer”).** These are used to introduce the Router to potential OSPF NEIGHBORS
+- When OSPF is activated on an Interface, the Router starts sending OSPF **“hello”** messages out of the Interface at regular intervals (determined by the **“hello timer”).** These are used to introduce the Router to potential OSPF NEIGHBORS
-- The Mặc định “**hello timer**” is **10 SECONDS** on an Ethernet connection
+- The Default “**hello timer**” is **10 SECONDS** on an Ethernet connection
 - **Hello** messages are Multicast to **224.0.0.5** (Multicast address for ALL OSPF ROUTERS)
 - OSPF messages are ENCAPSULATED in an IP Header, with a **value of “89”** in the Giao thức field.

 DOWN STATE

-- OSPF is activated on R1s G0/0 Giao diện
+- OSPF is activated on R1s G0/0 Interface
 - It sends an OSPF “hello” message to 224.0.0.5
 - It doesn’t know about any OSPF neighbors yet, so the current neighbor state is DOWN